INTRODUCTION TO WESTLAKE

 1127 Wilshire Center was completed in 1968.

-One of the less physically imposing arrivals of the 1960s was the Gay Liberation Front‘s Morris Kight, who bought a home at 2230 W. 6th Street in which the loosely-structured GLF were headquartered from 1969-1972.
+One of the less physically imposing arrivals of the 1960s was the Gay Liberation Front‘s Morris Kight, who bought a home at 2230 W. 6th Street in which the loosely-structured GLF was headquartered from 1969 to 1972.
 The GLF famously formed in New York after the Stonewall Riots.
 In West Hollywood, the GLF raised their local profile when they protested Barney’s Beanery for its long-present sign stating “Fagots – Stay Out” [sic].

 During the 1970s, yet another demographic shift began to occur.
 Distant suburbs were no longer white only and now mostly-Asian Hacienda Heights in the San Gabriel Valley was marketed (along with other communities) as the “Chicano Beverly Hills.”
 By the end of the decade, a new stream of immigrants was arriving, refugees from Central America.
 For those truly dispossessed by brutal civil war, a cramped space in a run-down tenement or subdivided a neglected mansion terrorized by gangs (both criminal and police) was still preferable to the death squads back home.